 The Notes and the related guarantees will not be secured.
 The Notes will rank pari passu with other senior unsecured liabilities of the Issuer.
 In case of insolvency, the Investors have equal rights for satisfaction of their claims with other creditors ranking in the same claims' group according to the relevant Legal Acts, after the satisfaction of all claims of all secured creditors of the Issuer.
 The guarantees will be effectively subordinated to any secured indebtedness of the respective Guarantor, to the extent of the value of the collateral securing such indebtedness, incurred in the future by the Guarantors.
-The effect of this subordination is that upon a default in payment on, or the acceleration of, any of the Issuer's or any Guarantor's secured indebtedness or in the event of a bankruptcy, insolvency, liquidation, dissolution, reorganization or similar proceeding involving the Issuer or any of the Guarantors, the proceeds from the sale of assets securing the Issuer's or any Guarantor's secured indebtedness will be available to pay obligations on the Notes or Guarantees, as applicable, only after all of the Issuer's or any Guarantor's secured indebtedness has been paid in full.
+The effect of this subordination is that upon a default in payment on, or the acceleration of, any of the Issuer's or any Guarantor's secured indebtedness or in the event of a bankruptcy, insolvency, liquidation, dissolution, reorganization or similar proceeding involving the Issuer or any of the Guarantors, the proceeds from the sale of assets securing the Issuer's or any Guarantor's secured indebtedness has been paid in full.

-As of 30 June 2022, the Group had outstanding liabilities towards Loan Marketplace (Mintos) in the amount of EUR 26.8 million.
-Due to specifics of national legislation, in some of the countries the Group operates in (Latvia, Kazakhstan and Vietnam), loans of the borrowers are not directly listed on the Mintos platform.
+As of 31 December 2022, the Group had outstanding liabilities towards Loan Marketplace (Mintos) in the amount of EUR 21.1 million.
+Due to specifics of national legislation, in some of the countries the Group operates in (Latvia and Kazakhstan), loans of the borrowers are not directly listed on the Mintos platform.
 In these countries Mintos acts as an intermediary, granting loans to the relevant Subsidiaries of the Group, and these loans are secured by commercial pledge agreements.
 In addition, in some countries the Group provides a Group guarantee for the loan portfolio listed on the platform by the specific loan originator in the country.

-As of 30 June 2022, the Group had the following commercial pledge agreements and the Group guarantee agreements with Mintos:
+As of 31 December 2022, the Group had the following commercial pledge agreements and the Group guarantee agreements with Mintos: